nus-cs3281/2024/students/ckcherry23/progress.md

 ### CS3282 Semester Progress

 During the semester, I was actively involved in mentoring the CS3281 students and guiding them in their PRs.
-I met with CS3281 students atleast biweekly to discuss their progress and help them with their issues.
+I met with CS3281 students at least biweekly to discuss their progress and help them with their issues.
 I also reviewed their PRs and provided guidance on picking up management tasks in the project.
 Lastly, I merged PRs and helped to manage the project's issue tracker.

 | Week        | Contribution       | Links                                                                                                                                         |
 |-------------|--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|